TeknooSoftware/states/docs/howto/quick-startup.md

 A default implementation of this library is available with the trait `\UniAlteri\States\States\StateTraits`.
 Your state can use directly this trait or inherit the abstract class `\UniAlteri\States\States\AbstractState`.

-In your state, you can use the keyword `$this` to refer to your stated object, like with a standard PHP object, even if the method called is available in another state.
-States' methods are directly used in the proxy, the state class has not existence independent : the keyword `$this` used in state's method represent the stated object (via the proxy) and not the state.
+In your state, you can use the keyword `$this` to refer to your stated class instance, like with a standard PHP object, even if the method called is available in another state.
+States' methods are directly used in the proxy, the state class has not existence independent : the keyword `$this` used in state's method represent the stated class instance (via the proxy) and not the state.

 Visibilities (private, protected and public) are also available in states and they have the same behavior as in standard PHP classes.

 Your stated classed must be defined at least one state : It is the state called `StateDefault`.
-It is the state automatically enabled when a new stated object is instantiated.
+It is the state automatically enabled when a new stated class instance is instantiated.

-*Your stated object can execute several states in same time, but two enabled states cannot implement the same method, they must be alternately enabled or the required state must be defined in the called method name, prefixed by "Of", like `$this->myMethodOfMyState`.*
+*Your stated class instance can execute several states in same time, but two enabled states cannot implement the same method, they must be alternately enabled or the required state must be defined in the called method name, prefixed by "Of", like `$this->myMethodOfMyState`.*

 ###Integrated proxy and Integrated factory
-Default implementations of the factory and the proxy are not fully usable to manage its stated objects like standard php objects :
+Default implementations of the factory and the proxy are not fully usable to manage its stated class instances like standard php objects :
 You cannot use the operator `new` to create a new instance of your stated class.

 This library provides also another implementation, called `integrated` to allow you to do this.
 They must be used together :